phunt/demoSecureMCP/src/app/auth/README.md

 # Authentication & Authorization

-This directory contains the OAuth 2.1 compliant authentication and authorization implementation for the Secure MCP Server.
+This directory contains the OAuth 2.1 compliant authentication and authorization implementation for the demoSecureMCP.

 ## Components